Muggle2077/Minecraft/README.md

 │  ├─images                // Images used in the introduction of the data pack.
 |  |  └─<image>
 |  |
-|  ├─README.zh-CN.md       // Simplified Chinese introduction of the data pack.
 |  └─README.md             // English introduction of the data pack.
 |
 ├─LICENSE                  // GNU General Public License v3.0.
-├─README.zh-CN.md          // Simplified Chinese edition of what you are reading now.
 └─README.md                // What you are reading now.
 ```